sseshadr/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 77-88) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 77-88) consisted of a convolutional neural network with the following layers and layer sizes

 ![alt text][image1]